Name Publisher

 Lemoine, Ann The life, voyages, and surprising adventures, of Mary Jane Meadows, a woman of uncommon talents, spirit and resolution, who, after experiencing a Series of extraordinary Changes in Life, from the highest Splendour and Affluence, to the most abject Distress and Poverty; at last shipped herself for India, in the unfortunate Grosvenor, and was cast away on the dreary Coast of Africa; where, after travelling through vast Deserts and the Kingdom of Caffraria in the most imminent danger, arrived on the borders of the South Sea, where she was again cast away upon an uninhabited Island, and lived intirely by herself for several Years.
 Written by her own hand.

-Lemoine, Ann The Orphan of the Castle; or, The Haunted Tower.
-A Gothic Story.
+Lemoine, Ann The History of Cecilia; or, The Beautiful Nun.